Facts of Japan - Music

 Okinawan Folk Music

-In this Okinawan folk music many forms are popular.
+In Okinawan folk music, many forms are popular.
 They are Umui, Shima Uta, Religious Songs, Celebratory Music and dance songs especially Kachashi were so well known forms.

 The traditional Japanese instruments are so many.
 The following lists the major instruments.